-A topographical land survey accurately measures, and records position and height data for man-made / natural features within a defined survey area.
-The recorded data is used to create a range of information such as CAD drawings, contour maps, terrain models and more.
+A topographical land survey is a detailed measurement and recording of the position and height of man-made and natural features within a specific area.
+The resulting data is used to create various types of information such as CAD drawings, contour maps, and terrain models.

 Topographical surveys are utilised by a range of professions including architects, engineers, building contractors to effectively visualise, plan and develop their projects.
 The drawings and information produced by the survey work are used as a base to design from.